 SECTION 6.
 The Finance Committee shall duly consider the same and may confer with said town boards, officers and committees, and may hold hearings if they deem it advisable.
 The Committee shall thereupon approve or disapprove the amount in whole or in part of the appropriation so requested.
-The Committee shall furnish to the Selectmen on or before March 20th of each year, a report of the matters so considered by it, with recommendations or suggestions relative thereto, and the same shall be printed and ready for distribution at the annual town meeting.
+The Committee shall furnish to the select board members on or before March 20th of each year, a report of the matters so considered by it, with recommendations or suggestions relative thereto, and the same shall be printed and ready for distribution at the annual town meeting.
 The report of the Finance Committee as published in the town report shall contain a statement of the doings of the committee during the year with such recommendations and suggestions as it may deem advisable on any matter pertaining to the welfare of the town.

 Adopted 3/12/1951 Approved by A.G.
 8/8/1951 Amended 3/6/1974 Approved by A.G.
-5/1/1974
+5/1/1974 Amended 6/22/2020 Approved by A.G.
+10/16/2020